A fusion of goals and behavior

 EXTREME MARKETS BREED EXTREME BEHAVIOR*

 An investor’s long-term performance is often most impacted by their decisions at key points in extreme market environments: think October 1987, January 2000, September 2002 and March 2009.
 It is at these critical junctures that fear, greed and hope—as evidenced by physiological responses that produce adrenaline (fear) and dopamine (greed and hope)—are likely at peak levels.
 That’s when bad decisions are likely to occur.
 Our experience has shown that the most critical element contributing to long-term investor success is the ability to identify the behavioral biases that a prospective client is likely to exhibit.
 Some of biases are emotionally-driven (emotional biases), while others are driven by the use of mental shortcuts (heuristics) that people use to try and solve statistically-oriented problems.
 These short cuts often lead to incorrect conclusions based on faulty reasoning (cognitive biases).
 Fusion PsyFi™ determines these probable behavior patterns using certain techniques we have developed, including a thoughtful and detailed discussion regarding their past experiences and consequent behavioral-based responses.
-Ensuring that clients are aware of their specific tendencies to exhibit certain behavioral biases from the outset of the advisory relationship – and reinforcing their awareness of these tendencies via continuing education – is a key component of the Fusion approach.
+Helping make clients aware of their specific tendencies to exhibit certain behavioral biases from the outset of the advisory relationship – and reinforcing their awareness of these tendencies via continuing education – is a key component of the Fusion approach.
 This increases the opportunity for us to mitigate significantly the chance that our clients will allow these biases to interfere with their well-thought-out, long-term plans.